2017 Monster Energy NASCAR Cup Series: Race reports

 Kurt Busch won the pole with a new track record.
 Kyle Busch and Brad Keselowski made contact early, cutting the tire of Keselowski's car and causing damage to Busch's car.
 Denny Hamlin and others led early as Kevin Harvick won the first stage.
 Kyle Larson dominated the second stage to win.
-During the final stage, Daniel Suarez spun after contact with Kasey Kahne.
+During the final stage, Daniel Suárez spun after contact with Kasey Kahne.
 Dale Earnhardt Jr. was running well in his final Texas race until he suffered a broken hub and went to the garage.
 Larson made heavy contact with the wall, bringing out a red flag forseveral minutes.
 On the restart, Martin Truex Jr. took the lead from Hamlin, but ran into problems late in the race.
 Kevin Harvick took the lead from Truex and led the final nine laps for his second win of the season and first career win at Texas to clinch a "Championship 4" spot, while Truex Jr. clinched a spot based on points.